-Reporting conduct under the Title IX Procedure (titleix. stanford.edu/investigationgrievance-administrative-policy-and-procedures) will also qualify as a report under this SHARE Hearing Procedure (but a formal signed complaint is not required for this SHARE Hearing Procedure).
-For clarification, if the alleged Policy Violation is covered by Title IX, the University is legally required to
+Reporting conduct under the Title IX Procedure, share.stanford.edu/policies-and-procedures, will also qualify as a report under this SHARE Hearing Procedure (but a formal signed complaint is not required for this SHARE Hearing Procedure).
+For clarification, if the alleged Policy Violation is covered by Title IX, the University is legally required to address the alleged Policy Violation under that Title IX Procedure.
+This companion SHARE Hearing Procedure will apply if the conduct is not covered by Title IX.
+Reasons that conduct might not fall within Title IX include that the alleged Policy Violation:

+- occurred before August 14, 2020; - does not meet the definitions of Title IX Prohibited

+Conduct;

-- occurred before August 14, 2020; - does not meet the definitions of Title IX Prohibited Conduct; - did not occur against a person in the United States; - did not occur within a program or activity of the University as defined by Title IX; OR - the Complainant was not participating in or seeking to participate in a University program or activity at the time of the filing of a Complaint.
+- did not occur against a person in the United States; - did not occur within a program or activity of the University as defined by Title IX; OR - the Complainant was not participating in or seeking to participate in a University program or activity at the time of the filing of a Complaint.